Entanglement of two quantum memories via fibers over dozens of kilometres: Lasers in outdoor application

 \subsection{Phase of control lasers}

+In recently developed twin-field quantum key distribution (TF-QKD)\cite{lucamarini2018}, single photon interference is also utilized, which brings similar questions about phase.
+Based on their solution\cite{liu2019}, we propose a practical protocol to cancel phase fluctuation and uncertainty in SPI outdoor experiment.

-There are three main steps in DLCZ protocol, heralded entanglement creation in basic segments, a series of entanglement swapping and finally converting two EME states to a PME state.
+There are three main steps in DLCZ protocol, heralded entanglement creation in basic segments, a series of entanglement swappings and finally converting two effective maximally entangled (EME) states to a polarization maximally entangled (PME) state.
 Without loss of generality, we observe three normal cases here to represent three steps respectively.

-First, in entanglement creation step, we put only one laser in each node serving as write beam as depicted in Fig.~\ref{fig:laserset}a.
+First, in entanglement creation step, we put only one laser in each node serving as write beam as depicted in Fig.~\ref{fig:laserset}~a.
 In node-B, write beams for two ensembles are split from one laser.
 Suppose each laser has an initial phase $\phi_A$, $\phi_B$ and $\phi_C$ respectively.
-Besides, we assume that all lasers work in the same frequency $\omega_w$ and have very long coherent time.
-When one of $D_a^1$ and $D_a^2$ clicks and one of $D_a^3$ and $D_a^4$ clicks, the state of four ensembles become
+Besides, we assume that all lasers work in the same frequency $\omega_w$.
+When $D_a^1$ and $D_a^3$ click, the state of four ensembles becomes

-where $\Delta t$ is time difference between entanglement $MOT_A-MOT_B^L$ and $MOT_B^R-MOT_C$ creation. $\theta_{AB}$ and $\theta_{BC}$ are stabilized phase in long fiber.
+where $\Delta t$ is time difference between entanglement $MOT_A-MOT_B^L$ and $MOT_B^R-MOT_C$ creation. $\theta_{AB}$ and $\theta_{BC}$ are phase of the long fibers.
 Besides, the pump beam in QFC process brings an extra phase (initial phase of pump laser) between $|0_S\rangle$ and $|1_S\rangle$, which is similar as the write beam.
 Therefore we consider the pump laser as a part of write laser and do not list it in the equation.

+Here, the first step of our protocol is that, right before or after each trial of entanglement creation, every memory node sends a series of strong reference pulses to the middle station to estimate phase difference between two nodes, for instance, $\phi_{AB}=\phi_B+\theta_{AB}-\phi_A$ for node A and B and $\phi_{BC}=\phi_C+\theta_{BC}-\phi_B$ for node B and C. Then the second step is to send the estimation results back to memory nodes.

-Next we perform entanglement swapping as in Fig.~\ref{fig:laserset}b.
+Next we perform entanglement swapping as in Fig.~\ref{fig:laserset}~b.
 Spin-waves in $MOT_B^L$ and $MOT_B^R$ are mapped onto read-out optical fields with the help of read beams in frequency $\omega_r$.
 Since they are placed in one node, read beams are split from one laser with the initial phase $\psi_B$.
-After retrieval, the state of two ensembles and two optical fields become
+After retrieval, the state of two ensembles and two optical fields becomes

 After two read-out fields interfere at middle BS, entanglement is swapped to $MOT_A$ and $MOT_C$ as